TVW96/ContentOptimizer/README.md

 ...
 6. Step down to bottom floor `base case`.

-### You now know where the bottom floor is giving us our `base case` and a final count for stair steps.
+### You now know where the bottom floor is giving us our `base case` and a final count and data set for each stair steps in the `recursive case` or recursive call of each step.

-7. Account for all steps made with knowledge of base case.
+7. Return each recursive call.
+Data is displayed in reverse order, last call to first call.